syncfusion-content/winui-docs/winui/Ribbon/DealingWithRibbon.md

 Ribbon contextual tab groups are used to group the ribbon tabs for easier navigation.
 This contextual tab groups appear when a user enables their context.
 The `Visibility` property is collapsed by default.
-The Visibility property becomes visible and the associated contextual tab group opens when you click the Image or Grid view.Any number of contextualtabgroup can be added to the ribbon using the `ContextualTabGroups` property.
+The Visibility property becomes visible and the associated contextual tab group opens when you click the Image or Grid view.Any number of contextual tab group can be added to the ribbon using the `ContextualTabGroups` property.

 {% tabs %}
 {% highlight xaml %}